truecharts/website/src/content/docs/clustertool/virtual-machines/proxmox.md

 ---
-title: Virtual Machine on Proxmox
+title: Talos VM on Proxmox
 ---

+Below are the instructions for creating a Talos VM atop a Proxmox host for use with TrueCharts.

 ## Downloading Talos